-Skipping further ahead, we’re left wanting (a lot) more when it comes to the unicorn bits, there’s virtually no travel/bickering between Tristan and Yvainne, the little mole dude is completely done away with, as is Tori Amos, the tree.
+Skipping further ahead, we’re left wanting (a lot) more when it comes to the unicorn bits, there’s virtually no travel/bickering between Tristan and Yvainne, the little mole dude is completely done away with, as is the Tori Amos tree.
 So we come to one of the big scenes in the book, the scene at the inn where the witch almost kills Yvainne.
 Poor.
 At best.

-The Stormhold brothers are treated mostly as comic relief, which is as annoying as piss in your face.
+The Stormhold brothers are treated mostly as comic relief, which is annoying.
 Peter O’Toole was great as their father but they still got the tone of the character (really all of the characters) wrong.

 Let’s just skip to the end of the movie.
 Tristan leaves Yvainne asleep in the inn and goes to talk to Victoria Forester (Forster?).
 He meets her and he sweeps her up in his arms and then drops her in the dirt, telling her to grow up and get over herself.
 Because if there’s one impression I have of the character after having read the novel three times, it’s that he’s a dick.
 Yep.